As a Coach

 As an Athlete

 As a keen and passionate athlete himself, who has raced very competitively as an Age Grouper.
-Philip has competed at the IRONMAN World Championships 3 times with a 5th place AG and multiple finishes, he certainly lives and breathes the sport of triathlon.
+Philip has competed at the Long Course World Championships (5th) multiple times including multiple Kona (14th), IRONMAN world Championships finishes as well.
+With a 1st place AG in Bolton, Top 10 overall IRONMAN result and multiple finishes, he certainly lives and breathes the sport of triathlon.
 However, will always be the first to point out that he is a coach first, then if there is time, an athlete.

 As the founder of Tri Training Harder, Philip epitomises the tagline: Believe, Strive, Achieve.

 When did you get into triathlon?
 I started being involved in endurance sports from the age of about 15 with cross-country running.
 However, only started doing triathlon when I was about 17 and competed in my first race in 2008 and then beginning my coaching career in 2010.

 How did you first get involved in triathlon?
 I remember having a conversation with my then cross-country coach where he asked me if I fancied doing an IRONMAN?
 My naive reply of “Yeah, sure, what is it?” has certainly defined my path as an athlete, a coach and now as a career!

 What is your favourite discipline?
 I don’t have a favourite discipline as such.
 I really enjoy the sport of triathlon.
 I come from a running background, and love racing at the end of an event, but at the same time the brutality of bike training sessions and the camaraderie of swim squads has meant that I really do love each of the component parts of the triathlon.